Overview of Pregnancy Symptoms vs PMS Symptoms

 Of course, if you’re pregnant, one of the first signs of it is that your period will be “late.”
 If you really are pregnant, you won’t end up getting your period at all!
 Despite the myth that you can have kind of normal periods, and then suddenly a baby pops out, this isn’t really true.
 If you’re having heavy bleeding during pregnancy, something isn’t right, or you’re not pregnant.

-Women who have PMS, usually won’t have bleeding or spotting.
-But after having their period, the flow becomes heavier and could last for over a week.
+Women who have PMS, usually won’t have bleeding.
+But after their period starts, the flow becomes heavier and could last for over a week.
 If you’re not pregnant, you can just expect to have your normal menstrual flow.

 Can I have my Period and Still Be Pregnant?

-If you have some of the early stages of pregnancy, but then eventually get your period, can you still be pregnant?
+If you have some of the early signs of pregnancy, but then eventually get your period, can you still be pregnant?
 The easy answer is probably not.

-Although some people have light bleeding or spotting during the early stages of pregnancy, if it’s heavy enough to be an actual period, you’re probably not pregnant.
+Although some people have light bleeding or spotting during the early parts of pregnancy, if it’s heavy enough to be an actual period, you’re probably not pregnant.

 If you’re unsure about exactly how heavy your bleeding is, see your doctor or use a home pregnancy test.